Nurse Tips for Working With Patients With Disabilities

 As a nurse, you're likely to have frequent contact with patients with disabilities and may be concerned about ensuring these interactions are positive for everyone involved.
 How do you distinguish yourself as a caregiver who offers medical services and advocacy with compassion and respect?
 Follow these tips below.

-Experience the joys of working in new communities with a travel nurse position from NurseChoice.
+Experience the joys of working in new communities with a contract nurse position from NurseChoice.

 7 Nurse Tips On Caring For Patients With Disabilities

 1. Recognize that nonverbal does not equal lack of cognition

 When faced with a nonverbal patient, it can be easy to assume the lack of verbal communication is an indication they are not aware of their surroundings or do not understand their situation.
 Unfortunately, this mistake can lead to uncomfortable responses and reduce the patient's trust in the caregiver.

 "Many times, these patients may have behavioral episodes precisely because their caretaker or clinician began some procedure without letting them know beforehand," says Rafael E. Salazar II, MHS, OTR/L, President and CEO of Rehab U Practice Solutions.
 "I always tell people that, even if they think it doesn't matter, as clinicians, we need to treat every patient we work with as if they are fully aware of what's going on."